kwong/cloud-build-bootstrap/README.md

 ## High-level Concept

-The below diagram illustrates how this can be used to support a GitOp with possible integration with a [supported external repo](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers).
+The below diagram illustrates how this can be used to support GitOps with possible integration with a [supported external repo](https://cloud.google.com/build/docs/automating-builds/create-manage-triggers).

 ![archi](images/archi_diagrams-GCP_RemoteRepo_CICD.jpg)